 ABOUT THE PROJECT

-Prior to release, birds are fitted with noninvasive identification markers.
-A U.S. Geological Survey band (similar to bands used to mark songbirds and waterfowl) is secured on one leg and a red, uniquely-coded band is placed on the other leg.
-Temporary, nontoxic paint allows identification of release groups in the reintroduction area.
-For instance, the first group of birds may receive a spot of temporary blue paint, and the second released group may receive a spot of orange paint.
-The temporary paint allows observers to at least identify the release group, if the color band cannot be read.
+Prior to release, each bird was fitted with noninvasive identification markers.
+A U.S. Geological Survey band (similar to bands used to mark songbirds and waterfowl) was secured on one leg and a red, uniquely-coded band on the other leg.

-Mortality for young birds is very high.
-We hope that some birds from the Rapid City releases will survive and return to nest in the area.
+Although mortality for young birds is very high, we hope that some birds from the Rapid City releases will survive and return to nest in the area.

 To report a color-banded Peregrine Falcon:

 Contact SD Game, Fish & Parks (firstname.lastname@example.org).
 Please note which leg has a red color band and the code, if you are able to read it.
 South Dakota birds have red bands with white lettering - a two-digit number over the letter A, repeated three times around the band.
 Reintroduced birds have a silver band on the other leg.

 FUNDING for this project

 Reintroduction projects are logistically complicated and expensive.
-We have done extensive planning and research to assure that the project makes the best use of resources.
+We did extensive planning and research to assure that the project makes the best use of resources.
 This project is funded with State Wildlife Grants funding, an annual federal appropriation set aside for state wildlife agencies to restore rare species and conserve important habitats.
-State Wildlife Grants funding just celebrated its 10-year anniversary.
-This funding source has been a critical source of matching funds for state, tribal and territorial wildlife agencies.
-In South Dakota, the federal funds are matched with Wildlife Division funds, which are derived from hunting and fishing license revenues.
+State Wildlife Grants funding has been a critical source of matching funds for state, tribal and territorial wildlife agencies.
+In South Dakota, the federal funds are often matched with Wildlife Division funds, which are derived from hunting and fishing license revenues.
 Documented volunteer time can also provide the required match.